 Just as adults organise their finances around payday, children too get used to managing their money when it’s paid regularly.
 To help children get used to managing a budget, many parents find it's helpful to pay pocket money on a weekly basis.
-The GoHenry Youth Economy Report highlights that the most popular day of the week for receiving pocket money is Friday.
+The GoHenry Youth Economy Report highlights that the most popular day of the week for receiving pocket money is Friday followed by Saturday.

 But when and how often you give pocket money is your decision to make.
 Apps like GoHenry enable you to set up scheduled payments so you don’t have to remember to keep exact amounts of cash at hand.
 With online money apps, you can also amend payments, stop them altogether or pay extra at the click of a button.

-According to GoHenry’s Youth Economy Report the amount of pocket money given generally rises with age.
-Here are 2021 weekly averages for the UK.
-It’s worth noting that whilst these figures are averages, pocket money enables children to learn about earning, saving and spending.
+According to GoHenry’s Youth Economy Report the average amount of weekly pocket money in the UK is £7.62 and the amount given generally rises with age.
+Here are 2021 weekly averages for the UK and it’s worth noting that whilst these figures are averages, pocket money enables children to learn about earning, saving and spending.
 The amount given is less important than the purpose it serves.

 Remember, these are averages and just a guideline.
 How much you choose to give is based on what you can afford and what you think is fair.
 Paying your children regular pocket money is more important than the amount you give.
 Teaching them how to manage that regular payment, no matter how big or small, enables kids to learn about saving, spending and budgeting from a young age.